It’s that time of year again! No, I’m not talking about the Yuletide season, I’m speaking on the adventurous time of the tax season.

 Organization is key to surviving the tax season.

-It’s not too late to start going through your receipts and bank statements from 2019.
+It’s not too late to start going through your receipts and bank statements from the previous year.
 This is the primary key to making tax prep easier and faster.

 You can choose to do it all at once in one day or for others who hate anything tax related, try going through two months of financial documents a day in order to ease the burden.